webGL-projects/basic-project/basic-scene/exercise/47-load-models-with-r3f/README.md

 preloding we can use it with the useGLTF even though it is a function it can have intances, the same file must be used

+## Multiple instances
+we use the clone helper

+the amount of geometries and shaders stays the same, it creates multiple meshes, but based on the same geometries and materials